 Mounting Options

-Shutters can be installed in different ways:
+Shutters can be mounted in two primary ways:

 Louver Sizes

-- Narrow Louvers (1.25″ – 2.5″): Traditional look, suitable for smaller windows
+- Narrow Louvers (1.25″–2.5″) – Create a traditional look, ideal for smaller windows

-- Wide Louvers (3.5″ – 4.5″): Modern appearance, allow more light when open
+- Wide Louvers (3.5″–4.5″) – Offer a modern feel and more light when open

-Different Types of Interior Shutters
+Popular Types of Shutters for Your Home

 1. Plantation Shutters